North Warwickshire and Hinckley College

-North Warwickshire and South Leicestershire College - North Warwickshire and Hinckley Campus, previously North Warwickshire and Hinckley College, is a Further Education College with main campuses in Nuneaton, Hinckley, Harrowbrook and Wigston.
+North Warwickshire and Hinckley College was a Further Education College with main campuses in Nuneaton and Hinckley.
 The college offers apprenticeships, full-time, and part-time further and higher education courses.

 History

 The college began in 1910 as the Nuneaton Technical College and the Nuneaton School of Art, with the technical college catering mainly to mining students.
 In 1913, the college moved to a larger building containing a laboratory, lecture room, drawing room, and handicraft room, only for the college to close between 1914 and 1919 due to the First World War.
 When the college reopened after the war, it changed its structure to include general education courses.
 The college relocated again in 1923, becoming the County Mining and Technical School in 1932.
 The size and scope of the education offered progressed in the next two decades.
 In 1952 the art school was amalgamated with the college to form the Nuneaton Technical College and School of Art, and in 1958 the main campus was relocated to Hinckley Road, where it remains.

 The college was subsequently renamed North Warwickshire College of Technology and Art until the merger with Hinckley College to become North Warwickshire and Hinckley College in 1996.

-Since the start of the academic year in 2017, North Warwickshire and Hinckley Colleges have merged with South Leicestershire College to form North Warwickshire and South Leicestershire College.
+At the start of the academic year in 2017, North Warwickshire and Hinckley Colleges merged with South Leicestershire College to form North Warwickshire and South Leicestershire College.